a-flyleaf/toyshelf/disaster-crew/index.md

 ### all (publicly-shared) art
 - deviantArt tag: [disaster crew](https://www.deviantart.com/a-flyleaf/gallery?q=%23disastercrew)
 - tumblr tag (archived\*): [#coniferous vines](https://aflyleaf3.wordpress.com/tag/coniferous-vines/?order=asc)
 	- \*The photo post formatting is weird and the tags are out of order.
-Such is auto-archival....
+Such is automated archival....

-Some of this art is [copied over here]({%include url.html%}/art/disaster-crew); most isn't, either because I don't like it enough to back up or just haven't gotten around to it.
+Some of this art is [copied over here]({%include url.html%}/art/disaster-crew).
+Most isn't.
+Either I don't like it enough to back up, or I just haven't been compelled to do it.

 ### other pages on my site
 - [2018 height chart](https://a-flyleaf.github.io/shriblets/2018-08-heighthell/) + [2022 revisitening](https://a-flyleaf.github.io/shriblets/2022-04-1617-draggable/)